-Polyphenol is a plant-based compound that is thought to boost healthy digestion, brain health, reduce blood sugar levels, lower the risk of heart diseases, and may even prevent blood clots
+Polyphenol is a plant-based compound that is thought to boost healthy digestion, and brain health, reduce blood sugar levels, lower the risk of heart diseases, and may even prevent blood clots.

-They are antioxidants that help to burn fat and lose weight if taking together with macronutrients such as protein and carbs.
+They are antioxidants that help to burn fat and lose weight if taken together with macronutrients such as protein and carbs.

-Well-known natural sources are fruits like berries, apple apricot; green leaves such as broccoli, carrots, asparagus, spinach; nuts and seed; grains like oats and whole wheat; green tea; dark chocolate, olive oil or even wine.
+Well-known natural sources are fruits like berries, apples, and apricot; green leaves such as broccoli, carrots, asparagus, spinach; nuts and seed; grains like oats and whole wheat; green tea; dark chocolate, olive oil, or, even wine.

 What about its side effects?

-This compound may not offer the same amount of benefits as the typical polyphenol-rich natural foods, which has a more additional dose of polyphenols.
+This compound may not offer the same amount of benefits as the typical polyphenol-rich natural foods, which have a more additional dose of polyphenols.

 It may only work best if interacting together with other natural nutrients found in food.
 Thus, more research is needed to determine if just only the polyphenol compound in supplements is as effective as those found in the foods.